 - The calculation of technical provisions is performed on a going concern basis.
-This means a proportion of expected future costs (such as general overheads) will be covered by future new business. - The definition of a "best estimate" assumption is one that represents the expected outcome from the range of possible outcomes for future experience of that assumption and is reasonable and realistic with no deliberate margins for prudence included.
+This means a proportion of expected future costs (such as general overheads) will be covered by future new business; and - The definition of a "best estimate" assumption is one that represents the expected outcome from the range of possible outcomes for future experience of that assumption and is reasonable and realistic with no deliberate margins for prudence included.

-The process and overall methodology for setting assumptions and technical provisions is consistent between funds and has remained consistent following the Part VII transfers.
+The process and overall methodology for setting assumptions and technical provisions is consistent between funds.
 The material changes to assumptions during the year are detailed in the section D.2.2.5.